bdeckard92/dupUT/01-Class-Content/01-HTML-Git-CSS/01-Activities/03-Stu_HTML-CSS/README.md

 ## Instructions

-Using HTML and CSS, create a page similar to the design in the following image:
+Using the starter code found in the `Unsolved` folder, use CSS to style the page and position elements according to the design in the following image:

 ![](html-css-mockup.png)